Latin IS America

 Latin IS America celebrates the blending of Latin American and U.S. cultures by showcasing artistic and scholarly works that dissolve boundaries and establish fresh connections.
 Festival-goers experience multi-modal events that combine classical and popular influences, and participate in discussions of our evolving society’s creative and scholarly directions.

 Nationally and internationally renowned guests pack the lineup with an enriching roster of activities highlighting cultural connections between the U.S. and Latin America.
-Events will take place at facilities across campus, including MSU College of Music Cook Recital Hall and the recently renovated Fairchild Theatre in MSU's Auditorium.
+Events will take place at facilities across campus, including MSU College of Music Cook Recital Hall and the beautifully renovated Fairchild Theatre in MSU's Auditorium.